How To Solve More Problems As A Leader

 In addition to your coaching and instruction, give them opportunities to develop their skills and talents through in house and external training programs.

 The investment of time you make in developing your team will come back to you.
 You will see your direct reports shouldering more and more of the responsibility you now carry.
 As they do this, your trust in them will increase.
 As you give them more responsibility, their capabilities will grow.
 The only way for you to grow is to help others grow.
 As that happens, the ability of the team to get stuff done increases.
 What if one of the people you develop does so well, they get promoted off the team?
 Be happy for them.
 Change is part of life.
 Train their replacement and become known for the leader who elevates and develops other leaders.

-The author Spencer Horn is the President of Spencer Horn Solutions, LLC.
+The author Spencer Horn is the President of Altium Leadership.
 Additional articles which may interest you: Leadership Is About Impact Not Intention; How To Prepare Your Next Generation Of Leaders; Increase Your Effectiveness As A Leaders With Perception Science; How To Create Success From Failure; How To Get Your People To Change Today; Cure For The CEO Disease